RosettaCommons/rosetta/CODE_OF_CONDUCT.md

-Rosetta repository follows RosettaCommons Code Of Conduct policy outlined in https://rosettacommons.org/policies.
+As a RosettaCommons community space, the Rosetta repository follows the RosettaCommons Code Of Conduct policy outlined in https://rosettacommons.org/policies.